jhardenberg/rbsolve/README.md

     #define TDIFF (1.d0)

 which imply that the problem is solved using the normalization where in the equations: `Pr` is in front of the Laplacian in the momentum equation, `Ra*Pr` is in front of the buoyancy term and thermal diffusivity is 1.
 That is, the equations are non-dimensionalized respect to the diffusive time scale.
 Other scalings (such as `PRANDTL` or `FINGER`) are possible.

+A clarification on the use of the options: to set Dirichlet BCs for example at the top boundary, set `TEMPERATURE_TOP` and not `FLUXT_TOP`.
+To set flux BCs for example at the top boundary, set `FLUXT_TOP` and not `TEMPERATURE_TOP`.
+To set non-homogeneous BCs read from a file you will need to set both `PATTERNT_TOP` and `TEMPERATURE_TOP`.
+The temperature value specified by `TEMPERATURE_TOP` is ignored.

 ### param.h ###